jevargas-m/evzip/README.md

 iconv -f utf-8 -t ascii//TRANSLIT "source file" > "destination_file"
 ```

+#### Verbose output
+Enabling the line `#define VERBOSE` in the source file `evzip.c` would make the program print a summary of all the prefix codes in the tree.

+For example compressing a file containing the text `Mary has a little lamb` will output:

 ### Un-compress a file:
 ```
 ./evunzip "source ez file" "destination file"